nikkehtine/ff-better-tabs/README.md

 - The tab close button is hidden by default
 - It shows up when you hover over a tab
-- You can enable showing
+- You can enable always showing the close button on active tabs

 ## Screenshots